Skip to main content

 • Analyse and document the core issues in building secure systems, evaluate the strengths, weaknesses and propose and articulate solutions effectively.

-• Competently design secure systems at project and team levels.
+• Competently design secure systems at the project and team levels.

 • Review, synthesise, apply and evaluate existing systems and extend them with new technologies through either a significant research thesis component or research-grounded industrial project.